Can magnesium help promote brain injury recovery?

 Magnesium-Rich Foods to Add to Your Diet After Brain Injury

-Since magnesium plays such a significant role in nerve function, it’s essential for individuals with brain injuries to make an effort to incorporate more magnesium into their diets.
+Since magnesium plays such a significant role in nerve function, it’s essential for individuals with brain injuries to try to incorporate more magnesium into their diets.
 The recommended daily allowance for magnesium is about 420mg a day for men and 320mg for women.

 Below are some foods that are excellent sources of magnesium: